Avira Review: Quick Expert Summary

 - Internet Security.

-The two best Avira plans are Free Security, which offers the best free antivirus coverage on the market, and Prime, a feature-rich plan that covers up to 5 devices for a very reasonable price.
-I’m not a big fan of the Antivirus Pro and Internet Security plans, especially because they only cover a single device each by default.
+The best plan is Prime, a feature-rich plan that covers up to 5 devices for a very reasonable price.
+I’m not a big fan of the Antivirus Pro and Internet Security plans, especially because they only cover a single device each by default (you can get plans covering up to 5 devices, but these cost a lot more).
 All of Avira’s plans come with a 60-day money-back guarantee.

 Here’s a quick overview of all of Avira’s plans: